-We implemented a new global finance Enterprise Resource Planning ("ERP") system during the second quarter of our fiscal year 2018 for the purpose of our corporate operations including general ledger, procurement, payment and reporting functions.
+We implemented a new global finance Enterprise Resource Planning ("ERP") system, during the second quarter of our 2018 fiscal year for the purpose of our corporate operations including general ledger, procurement, payment and reporting functions.
 We expect to implement modules for our order management and revenue recognition functions by the end of the first quarter of our fiscal year 2019.
 Our new ERP system is intended to provide us with enhanced transactional processing and management tools compared to our legacy system and to enhance internal control over financial reporting.
 We have taken the necessary steps to monitor and maintain appropriate internal control over financial reporting during this period of system change and will continue that through the implementation of remaining modules.
 Additionally, we will continue to evaluate the operating effectiveness of related controls during subsequent periods.

-Other than the material weakness described above and the implementation of the new ERP system, there were no other changes in our internal control over financial reporting identified in management's evaluation pursuant to Rules 13a-15(d) or 15d-15(d) of the Exchange Act in our fiscal year 2018 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting, other than the implementation of a new ERP system, identified in management's evaluation pursuant to Rules 13a-15(d) or 15d-15(d) of the Exchange Act in our fiscal year 2018 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.